jitpack/jitpack.io/README.md

 **Step 1**: Create a [GitHub Release](https://github.com/blog/1547-release-your-software)
 **That's it**

-As long as three's a build file in your repository and it can install your library in the local Maven repository, it is sufficient for JitPack.
+As long as there's a build file in your repository and it can install your library in the local Maven repository, it is sufficient for JitPack.

 *Tip:* You can automate releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)